Vovkiv/resolution_solution/README.md

 Partially, library was inspired by TLfres https://love2d.org/wiki/TLfres I was not satisfied with that, so i created my own

+# License

+Licensed as "Unlicensed" since i don't really care about this stuff

 # What it does/how to use:

 1 drop library into your main.lua: